How to Set Up a Non-Profit in Pennsylvania

 Step #5: Prepare and file your Articles of Incorporation

-Download the articles of incorporation, fill in the required information, and send the documents by mail to the Pennsylvania Department of State, Bureau of Corporations and Charitable Organizations.
+Download the articles of incorporation, Form [DSCB:15-5306/7102] from the PA Website.
+Fill in the required information, and send the documents by mail to the Pennsylvania Department of State, Bureau of Corporations and Charitable Organizations or complete online.
 The filing fee is $125.
-Alongside the articles, you’ll need to submit a completed form DSCB:15-134A (Docketing Statement), necessary copies of form DSCB:19-17.2 (Consent to Appropriation of Name), and relevant governmental approvals.

 Step #6: Set up a corporate records binder

 A records binder holds important documents such as bylaws, articles of incorporation, and minutes for proof of compliance.
 This is both good to have in digital and in print form.

 The first meeting of a newly formed non-profit is called a “meeting of the board.”
 In this meeting, the earlier appointed directors; elect senior officials, approve the organization’s bylaws, set up an accounting period and tax year, and approve initial transactions of the corporation.
 At the end of the meeting, the recorded minutes should be properly filed.